samay58/plume-reader/README.md

 ## Usage

 1. Highlight text on any webpage or PDF document
-2. Click the Plumage button that appears
+2. Click the Bobby button that appears
 3. Select your preferred analysis mode
 4. Review the AI-generated insights
 5. Use follow-up questions or verification as needed